 Here is the huge piece of drywall once removed…

-Shim it into the proper place.
+Use shims to ensure it sits in the proper place.

-And the final results?
-Pocket door perfection… well almost!
-It reached perfection when we installed all the door trim and a nice coat of black paint!
-And that is how to install a pocket door…well at least that is how we installed this one.
+It reached perfection when we installed all the door trim and a nice coat of black paint to match the other doors!

 Look how open and unobstructed the space is now!
 I hung new family pictures when all the wainscoting and trim was up… love it!)